succinctlabs/op-succinct/op-succinct-proposer/TUTORIAL.md

 To run your OP Stack chain with ZK proofs you need to replace your chain's `L2OutputOracle` with `ZKL2OutputOracle`.

 The existing `L2OutputOracle` allows a permissioned `proposer` role to submit output roots.
 The permissioned `challenger` role can dispute these output roots.
-Theree are no checks on the validity of these claims.
+There are no checks on the validity of these claims.

 The ZKL2OutputOracle makes the following changes:
 - Require a valid SP1 proof for each output root submission.